Iceyze/Iceyze/README.md

-- Professional Tetris Exploiter
+- Hardcore Tetris Exploiter
-- Cracked at crim
+- Cracked at badminton
-- I make exploits for games and stuff
+- Internet cafe drooge
-- pls do not copy + paste
+- Fan of the ultra violence
-- pls do not skid
+- pls do not copy + paste as it reduces the resolution